 - Choose an introductory tutorial to get started with Vertex AI training.

-- Learn more about training an AutoML model by using the Cloud Console or the Vertex AI API.
+- Learn more about training an AutoML model.

 - Learn about creating a custom training job using Python.